juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 	- Autonomous responsibility makes callee modification to not propagate outside the callee, as it minimizes interface needed.
 	- Autonomous responsibility assures flexibility and reusability of designs (collaboration situations), as the callee and caller are loosely coupled only with messages.
 	- Autonomous responsibility makes roles of objects easily understandable, as responsibilities are highly coherent, hence making the role (set of responsibilities) clear.

+# 6. Object Map
+- Analogy of pathfinding: two approaches for pathfinding from location A to B
+	- Functional, solution-directed approach (find the solution with function)
+		- ex) Go straight 100m, turn left, ...
+		- Not able to generalize, not reusable.
+	- Structural, problem-directed approach (understand the problem with structure)
+		- ex) Use the map to find the specific path
+		- Map is an abstract model based on real-world locations (stable information).
+Hence it has enough context information to find the exact path on general occasions.
+- Subordinate function to structure:
+	- It generalizes better: able to find a general way of finding the solution (abstraction of function)
+	- More easily understandable: benefit of abstraction
+	- Robust to modifications: many solutions (functions) can be generated from a single problem (structure)
+- Successful softwares offer not only great functionalities, but also the speed and stability when adding new functionalities.
+- Requirements always change.
+Best way to prepare it is not to predict the future itself, but to make room for choices that can accept changes.
+Lowering the cost of modification is the primary reason for software design.
+- Function is a service for users.
+Structure is a base to implement the function.
+	- Structure is expressed via domain model.
+		- Domain: Field of interest (set of knowledge, concepts and relations between concepts) that solves specific set of problems.
+		- Domain Model: Explanation of how something works.
+Abstraction of domain.
+A mental model for the people who cares about the problem (stakeholders).
+			- Conceptualization: ex) There are no folders inside the computer.
+Folders are an effective conceptualization of the part of the file system.
+File system is an effective conceptualization of physical storages.
+It makes them easier to use. [*Norman 1988*]
+			- User model: Domain model of users.
+Generated from the product (system).
+			- Design model: Designer’s conception of look, feel and operation of the product. [*Norman 1988*]
+		- System Image: How the system is perceived through the physical product and the peripheral information surrounding the product: documentations, reviews, ...
+		- User and designer cannot directly interact with each other.
+They use product (system) as their medium.
+That is why the system image, which is formulated around the system, which is built upon the design model, has to reflect the user model.
+		- User model, design model and system image can be made similar to each other (minimize the representational/semantic gap between real world objects (object from the user model) and software objects using metaphor) with OO paradigm: Seamlessness of OO paradigm.
+		- User understands the essentials of the domain better than any other.
+Essentials are usually not volatile.
+Therefore, user model provides stable structure that can contain functions.
+	- Function is expressed via use case.
+		- Concentrate on the interaction between user (with a specific purpose) and system (does a series of procedures to serve that purpose) to find good functional requirements.
+		- Use case
+			- Flow of interactions between user and system to achieve purpose of the user
+			- Understanding contract between system and its stakeholders while concentrating on actions
+		- Actor: A role that a particular person, people, or a computer system, is playing when they use the system under design. [*Cockburn 1999*]
+		- Primary Actor: A particular actor that is associated with a use case.
+The use case satisfies the need of the primary actor, who initially starts the interaction with the system. [*Cockburn 1999*]
+		- Stakeholder: A person with a vested interest in the behavior inside the use case. [*Cockburn 1999*]
+		- Scenario
+			-  Sequence of interactions that happens under certain conditions, with the intent to achieve the primary actor’s goal, and having a particular result with respect to that goal. [*Cockburn 1999*]
+			- A use case is a set of scenarios tied together by a common goal of the user. [*Fowler 2003*]
+			- Systematic relations between sporadic functions can be found by providing the intent.

+# References
+- Note that cited sentences may be summarized, paraphrased or rewritten.
+But due to limitations of myself, modifications may changed the original intention of the writer.
+- *Norman 1988*: Donald A. Norman, The Psychology of Everyday Things
+- *Cockburn 1999*: Alistair Cockburn, Writing Effective Use Cases
+- *Fowler 2003*: UML Distilled: A Brief Guide to the Standard Object Modeling Language